-This rich, eggy, slightly sweet yeast bread exists in almost every culture.
+This rich, Eastern European egg twist recipe is a slightly sweet yeast bread that exists in almost every culture.
 Bohemians and Czechs call it vanocka or mazanec, while others refer to it as houska.
-Poles, who call it chalka, adopted it from their Jewish countrymen who refer to it as challah, and on and on.
+Poles, who call it chałka, adopted it from their Jewish countrymen who refer to it as challah, and on and on.
 Leftovers make great French toast and bread pudding.

 A small loaf of this cake-like bread is placed in the basket of food to be blessed on Holy Saturday.

-This recipe for Czech Easter Cake or velikonoční bochánek (veh-lih-kaw-nawtch-nee baw-khah-nek) is identical to Czech Christmas bread or vanocka except for the shaping.
-Other Czech Easter bread is mazanec and Judas Buns.Continue to 5 of 11 below.
+This recipe for Czech Easter cake or velikonoční bochánek (veh-lih-kaw-nawtch-nee baw-khah-nek) is identical to Czech Christmas bread or vanocka except for the shaping.
+Other Czech Easter bread is mazanec and Judas Buns.Continue to 5 of 10 below.

-This sweet braided egg bread features red hard-cooked eggs, symbolizing the blood Christ shed and his rebirth or resurrection.
+This sweet Serbian Easter egg bread features red hard-cooked eggs, symbolizing the blood Christ shed and his rebirth or resurrection.
 Some people shape their bread into a cross with an egg at the head, foot, and arms of the cross.
-This is very similar to Bohemian houska.